0l3h/fullstack-todo/README.md

 ## Technologies

 For fetching data I decided to go with simple `fetch` function and React Query library for lightweight data querying.
 At some point I thought about using Redux for state management and Redux Saga to handle querying side effects, but those would require a lot more redundant and repetitive code for this app.
+Also, debouncing is emplemented in order to not overload both server and client with search requests and UI updates.

 Server had set up with Node.js along with Express.
 Apart from that I decided to use **ts-node** package to be able to write Node.js server in TypeScript code and then compile it to ordinary JavaScript via `npm run build` command.